-- Before planting, soak the Anemone Rhizomes in water for around 2 hours.
+- Before planting, soak the Ranunculus in water for around 2 hours.

 - Loosen the soil to a depth of around 10-15cm, and mix in some Bulb Food (if you’ve had trouble growing Ranunculus before, try sprouting them in seed raising mix before planting out into the garden)

 - Carefully push the small corms into the soil (claws facing downwards) with your finger, to a depth of around 3 - 5cm.